August 15, 2025

 Mail-in Laboratory Analysis

-Lab analysis provides the most accurate results for specific pollutants.
-You collect air samples using special containers, then mail them to certified laboratories for detailed analysis.
+Lab analysis gives the most accurate results for specific pollutants.
+Collect air samples in special containers, then mail them to certified Canadian laboratories for detailed analysis.

 • Highest accuracy available